BioSystemsUM/DeepMol/docs/deepmol_docs/pipeline_optimization.md

 The pipeline will first apply the featurizer, then the scaler and finally the model.

-## Example using a custom objective function
+## Example using a custom steps function

 In the following example we will assume that you already have the data processed (ready for training).
 We will only use DeepMol's PipelineOptimization class to optimize the final